Banoun

 AWS

-Two kinds of users share one app.
-Kids pick by picture and get bored fast.
-Parents want to check the brand, price and size before they buy.
-The app has to work for both.
-Big pictures sit at the top for the kids.
-Full product details are one tap away for the parents.
+Banoun has two kinds of user sharing a single app.
+Kids pick by picture and get bored fast, while parents want to check the brand, the price and the size before they buy.
+The app had to work for both at once, without making either feel like an afterthought.

-We watched real families shop before we designed a single screen.
-We followed parents and kids during actual shopping trips.
-What we saw changed the way the app moves people from browsing to the cart.
-It also changed how the categories sit on the home screen.
+We watched real families shop before designing a single screen, following parents and children on actual shopping trips.
+What we saw changed how the app moves people from browsing to the cart and how the categories sit on the home screen.
+Big pictures sit at the top for the kids, and the full product details are always one tap away for the parents.

 One home screen, three features